andresjarami/FewShotLearningEMG/README.md

 # FewShotLearningEMG

-This repository describes the three experiments performed to the paper *A Multi-Source Domain Adaptation for Real-Time Hand Gesture Classification using EMGs*.
+This repository describes the three experiments performed in the paper *A Multi-Source Domain Adaptation for Real-Time Hand Gesture Classification using EMGs*.
 We implemented the experiments using [python 3.7](https://www.python.org/downloads/release/python-377/).
+*NOTE:* This [link](https://anonymous.4open.science/r/21aef992-6a78-4b3b-8622-50b56c257659) is an anonymous git version of this repository.

 ## Required libraries
 Numpy [https://numpy.org/install/](https://numpy.org/install/)